maheshyaddanapudi/conductor-ng-ui/README.md

     Replace your Conductor Server Endpoint accordingly

-#### Note: To avoid CORS issue while running on local host, open chrom with disabled security.
+#### Note: To avoid CORS issue while running on local host, open chrome with disabled security.
 Example (For Mac) is as below and should be similar on other OS too.

 	open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security